 ACC 290 Special Topics in Accounting (1-4 hours)

-An intense study of diverse accounting topics under the direct supervision of an accounting faculty member.
-Prerequisite: See individual course listing in the current semester course schedule.
+Specifically, this Accounting course is an intense study of diverse accounting topics under the direct supervision of an accounting faculty member.

 ACC 332 Intermediate Accounting I (4 hours)

 This course covers financial accounting topics at an intermediate level.
 The topics covered are similar to Financial Accounting but in greater depth.
 The standards promulgated by the Financial Accounting Standards Board are considered and evaluated.
 The preparation and the theoretical foundations of the financial statements are emphasized.
 Prerequisite: ACC 231.